 University-owned disability parking spaces are provided adjacent to the Pinkerton, Dougan, and Cherry Parkes Buildings.
 There are six spaces in front of the Cherry Parkes Building that are marked on the pavement with the universal wheelchair logo and are free of charge to those who have state-issued disability placards or license plates visible on their cars.

-To receive a permit for disability parking as a student you must first qualify for this kind of assistance and register with Disability Support Services.
-Once registered with DSS, the student is given a signed form indicating eligibility to purchase a disability-parking permit that the student then takes to the Cashier's Office where the disability-parking permit can be purchased.
+To receive a permit for disability parking as a student you must first qualify for this kind of assistance and register with Disability Resources for Students.
+Once registered with DRS, the student is given a signed form indicating eligibility to purchase a disability-parking permit that the student then takes to the Cashier's Office where the disability-parking permit can be purchased.

-PLEASE NOTE: Students wishing to purchase successive permits must remember to always first make an appointment with DSS so that a current form can be issued.
+PLEASE NOTE: Students wishing to purchase successive permits must remember to always first make an appointment with DRS so that a current form can be issued.
 Eligibility forms are valid for a limited period of time only.
-Current signed and dated DSS forms are required by the Cashier before new disability parking permits can be purchased.
+Current signed and dated DRS forms are required by the Cashier before new disability parking permits can be purchased.